SitecorePowerShell/Console/Documentation/Markdown/Get-ItemAcl.md

 ### -Item&nbsp; &lt;Item&gt;

-The item to be cloned.
+The item from which the security rules should be taken.

 <table>
     <thead></thead>